Creating logos in KiCad

 Open Gimp and load your svg image.
 A window will pop out asking you for some parameters:

 Don’t edit any of them.
 If you do, you’ll change the size and proportions of your image.
-If your drawing don’t have paths, then don’t select the Path Import option; otherwise you’ll get an error.
+Also, if your drawing don’t have paths, then don’t select the Path Import option; otherwise you’ll get an error.
 Just accept the given options and click Enter.
 Your design will look like:

 To convert the image to bitmap you need to export it.
 In the main menu go to File->Export (or for short, ctrl+e).
 Give it a name and location, and choose the new format, BMP of course (open the menu list located in the bottom right):